Section A: Introduction

 Additionally, we will endeavour to give access in a way that meets both yours and our needs.

-Section I: Correction Of Personal Information
+Section H: Correction Of Personal Information

 We will correct all personal information that we believe to be inaccurate, out of date, incomplete, irrelevant or misleading given the purpose for which that information is held or if you request us to correct the information.
+You can request us to correct your personal information by contacting us using the contact details set out in Section I of this Policy.

 If we correct your personal information that we previously disclosed to another APP entity you can request us to notify the other APP entity of the correction.
 Following such a request, we will give that notification unless it is impracticable or unlawful to do so.